tshepang/blog/content/The Stepfather (1987).md

 **cons**:

--   Suffers from lack of explanation for the villain\'s deeds, as was its remake..
+-   Suffers from lack of explanation for the villain's deeds, as was its remake..
--   Not fun enough\... sleep-inducing.
+-   Not fun enough... sleep-inducing.

   [its remake]: http://tshepang.net/the-stepfather-2009